modernagile/template-engine/README.md

 Add your translations to modern_agile_wheel_3L.json

-To run on mac, open the templatr in templatr/build/application.macosx.
+To run on mac, open the templatr in templatr/build/application.macosx (or whatever is appropriate for you).

 Check the boxes for the file types you want to generate.